Het Legioen: First training

 Every single year Feyenoord fans look forward to the club's first training of the new season.
 They show up with thousands together and temporary stands are placed around the training pitch.
 Players signed during the summer will be seen by the fans in public for the first time and the players take some time to sign autographs after the training.
 Around the training pitch there are several other activities held before the first and in between the first and second training of the day.
 No other club in the Netherlands attracts as much supporters towards the first training and the new players are positively surprised every year.
 Despite finishing 9th in the Eredivisie in the 2006–07 season for instance the first training of the 2007–08 season broke all records when 20,000 fans showed up to support the team and to erase the previous season out of their minds.

 Famous Feyenoord fans

 Besides a lot of former players who still are fans of the club, there are also many celebrities who openly announce to be a Feyenoord fan.
 Singer Lee Towers and actor Gerard Cox are known as the most fanatic Feyenoord fans around, talking about the team wherever they show up on TV, radio or magazines.
-Among other famous Feyenoord fans are politicians Wouter Bos and Jan Marijnissen, baseball manager Robert Eenhoorn, kidnapped Arjan Erkel, judo world champion Dennis van der Geest, DJ Paul Elstak, tennis player Raemon Sluiter and TV star Renate Verbaan.
+Among other famous Feyenoord fans are politicians Wouter Bos and Jan Marijnissen, baseball manager Robert Eenhoorn, kidnapped Arjan Erkel, judo world champion Dennis van der Geest, kickboxing world champion Ernesto Hoost, DJ Paul Elstak, tennis player Raemon Sluiter and TV star Renate Verbaan.
 Sluiter, Towers, Van der Geest and Eenhoorn have all officially been Feyenoord ambassadors.
 Verbaan is the current and first ever female ambassador.